Cog-Creators/Red-DiscordBot/docs/framework_rpc.rst

 .. important::

-  RPC support is included in Red on a provisional basis.
+  RPC support is included in Blue on a provisional basis.
 Backwards incompatible changes (up to and including removal of the RPC) may occur if deemed necessary.

 V3 comes default with an internal RPC server that may be used to remotely control the bot in various ways.
 Cogs must register functions to be exposed to RPC clients.